Studio showcases local art talent | Local | Journal Gazette

 Linda Schwartz, 66, touted her mixed-media painting, “Somewhere in Time,” which graced the cover of local arts magazine Glo last February.

-"It's layered," she said of the painting depicting one half of a young woman's face.
-"It has acrylic, paper, archival inks, scrapbook stamps, watercolor ..."
+“It’s layered,” she said of the painting that depicted one half of a young woman’s face.
+“It has acrylic, paper, archival inks, scrapbook stamps, watercolor ...”

-Lee Rainboth, 37, moved to Fort Wayne about a year ago from Haiti after managing an art center there.
-The oil painter's works features Haitians in various poses.
+Lee Rainboth, 37, moved to Fort Wayne about a year ago from Haiti where he managed an art center.
+The oil painter’s works features Haitians in various poses.

 “Usually, people just see the end product,” Rainboth said, “so to invite them into the process a little bit is cool.”

-Teri Marquart manages Art05 Studios and said the open studio event showcases local artists whose talents often fly under the radar.
+Teri Marquart, who manages Art05 Studios, said the open studio event showcases local artists’ talents that often fly under the radar.

 Share this articleShare on twitter Email story